datajoint/datajoint-github-page/installation.md

 weight: 1
 ---

-# Prerequisites
+# Configure MySQL Server

-## Mysql Server
-**Do I need to install a MySQL server?**
+##Does your institution already have a MySQL server?

-Very likely your institution has a MySQL server running somewhere.
-Kindly request an account, a user name, and the necessary rights to setup databases.
+Very likely your institution's IT department can administer a MySQL server and can give you access.
+Kindly request an account with necessary rights.

-**Linux**
+You will need to create many databases.
+To avoid conflicts with other users, ask the database administrator to give you full access to any database that begins with your username followed by an underscore.

+For example, if your username is `eleanor`, the command to run on the MySQL server is

+{% highlight SQL %}
+GRANT ALL PRIVILEGES ON `eleanor\_%`.* TO 'eleanor'@'%'
+{% endhighlight %}

+##Installing  on your own

+MySQL provides detailed information on installing and configuring a server on their [webpage](https://dev.mysql.com/doc/refman/en/installing.html).

+We also recommend using [MariaDB](https://mariadb.com) rather than MySQL.

+##Linux
-Under the widespread Debian/Ubuntu/Mint systems, the server is installed via
+Under Debian/Ubuntu/Mint systems, the server is installed via

 {% highlight bash %}
 sudo apt-get install mysql-server
 {% endhighlight %}

+##Mac OS X
+An all-in-one installation of the MySQL sever is provided by [MAMP](https://www.mamp.info/en/).

-If you are not using one of those, we probably do not need to tell you how to install a mysql server.
+If you are using a package manager such as [homebrew](http://brew.sh/), you can install MySQL or MariaDB.

-**Mac OS X**

-For Mac OS X, you can install a local server via a [.dmg](http://dev.mysql.com/doc/mysql-macosx-excerpt/5.7/en/macosx-installation-pkg.html).

-**Windows**

-A description how to install MySQL on a local Windows machine can be found [here](http://dev.mysql.com/doc/refman/5.5/en/mysql-installer.html).
+For example, this [blog](https://emson.co.uk/2012/01/installing-mariadb-using-homebrew/) describes installing MariaDB using brew.

+##Windows
+An all-in-one installation of the MySQL server is provided by [WAMP](http://www.wampserver.com).

 ## Matlab or Python
 **Matlab version**